osrf/gazebo_tutorials/install_dependencies_from_source/tutorial-8.md

 1. Clone the repository into a directory and go into it:

-        hg clone https://bitbucket.org/ignitionrobotics/ign-msgs /tmp/ign-msgs
+        git clone https://github.com/ignitionrobotics/ign-msgs /tmp/ign-msgs
         cd /tmp/ign-msgs

-     **Note:** Ignition messages hasn't released version 1.0 yet.
-You can use the `default` branch for version 0.
+     **Note:** You can use the `ign-msgs0` branch for version 0.

 1. Create a build directory and go there: